 The latest research indicates SARS-CoV-2 as a neuronal disease that enters the nervous system via the respiratory tract.
 80% of Covid-19 patients develop neurological symptoms during the course of the disease, which in severe cases lead to prolonged hospitalisation and increased mortality.
 Talineuren comprehensively protects and regenerates the nervous system and may therefore be of substantial aid in the treatment of corona patients.
 Talineuren is ready for use in a clinical trial and a timely application in patients with severe courses is possible.
 Furthermore, Talineuren has successfully been produced in clinical quality multiple times at InnoMedica’s nanofactory in Marly.
 The expansion of the second modular clean room ensures future production of Talineuren in Switzerland.

-The study protocols for the clinical use of Talineuren in the first Parkinson’s patients have been finalised and submitted.
+The study protocols for the clinical use of Talineuren in the first Parkinson’s patients have been finalised and submitted in 2021.
 Parts of the dossier can subsequently also be used for the submission of study applications for other indications of Talineuren.

 A safety study shall demonstrate the tolerability of Talineuren and render initial evidence on its efficacy in Parkinson’s disease.
 The risk of toxicity is estimated to be very low, as Talineuren is based on endogenous substances.
 The study design for the first clinical trial involves 12 patients with Parkinson’s disease, which will be treated with Talineuren at four different dose levels.
 The study will not include healthy subjects, but only Parkinson’s patients receiving intravenous administrations of Talineuren in addition to their normal treatment.
 This study design enables collection of data on efficacy in first patients already in the safety study.
 Clinical trials with free GM1 demonstrated comparatively rapid effects after treatment.
 Accordingly, initial findings are expected as early as two to three weeks after the first administration in studies with Talineuren.
 For later phases of the clinical trials with Parkinson’s patients, the inclusion of a control group and the administration of a placebo is being considered.
 For the recruitment of patients, InnoMedica is working together with the leading neurologist Michael Schüpbach, MD, who is already supporting InnoMedica in the study planning for Talineuren.

-As orphan drug status has been granted for Talineuren in ALS, InnoMedica will also prepare a study application for this indication as soon as possible with submission also planned for 2021.
+As orphan drug status has been granted for Talineuren in ALS, InnoMedica will also prepare a study application for this indication as soon as possible with submission planned in early 2022.
 Yet another clinical trial with Talineuren will investigate the treatment of Covid-19-related nerve damage.
 However, because hospitals are operating at capacity due to Covid-19, studies on Covid-19 have been temporarily stopped.
 Nonetheless, InnoMedica is reviewing a temporary authorisation for the use of medicinal products with Swissmedic for Talineuren therapy of Covid-19-related nerve damage.

 This highly effective chemotherapy can convince even in late-stage cancers.
 Talidox substantially improves the benefit/side-effect profile without causing any serious side-effects.